a18ismca/VM_IoT/README.md

 #### MQTT Explorer (Keep the sensor1.py script running in Thonny while configuring MQTT Explorer)

-14. Download the MQTT Explorer file on the following link: http://mqtt-explorer.com/.
+14. Download MQTT Explorer on the following link: http://mqtt-explorer.com/.
 Install it.

 15. When opening the MQTT Explorer, add a connection and name it as you want.
 Use the mqtt:// as a protocol and the 172.16.2.7 as the broker.
 Use any port you want, I have used port 1883.
 Save the connection and then press connect.
 You will receive data from the script running (I will add a picture here.)